 It’s best you perform multiple variations to account for these situations.
 However, we will provide some examples of calculating the CAC metric in its most pragmatic and simple form with two examples.
 The first company (Example 1) has a poor metric.
 The second (Example 2) has a great one.

 In this example, we take a fictitious e-commerce company that sells organic food products.
 The company spent $100,000 on advertising last month, and its marketing team says someone placed 10,000 new orders.
 This suggests a CAC of $10, a figure that has no meaning.

 If a Mercedes-Benz dealer has a CAC of $10, the management team will be delighted when looking at the year’s financial statements.

 However, in the case of this company, the average order placed by customers is $25.00, and it has a markup of 100% on all products.
-This means that on average, the company makes $12.50 per sale and generates $2.50 from each customer to pay for salaries, webhosting, office space, and other general expenses.
+This means that, on average, the company makes $12.50 per sale and generates $2.50 from each customer to pay for salaries, web hosting, office space, and other general expenses.

-Example 2: An online CRM (SaaS) software company
+Example 2: An Online CRM (SaaS) Software Company

-The company in this example provides an online system for managing sales contacts for customer relationship management.
+In this example, we look at a company providing an online system for managing sales contacts for customer relationship management.
 The cost of distributing the software is low since it is cloud-based, and customers need little support.